buildpacks/docs/content/docs/tools/tekton.md

 ### 4. Define and Apply Tekton Pipeline Resources
 In order to set up our pipeline, we will need to define a few things:
-- PersistentVolumeClaim
+- Pipeline &rarr; A `Pipeline` defines a series of `Tasks` that accomplish a specific build or delivery goal.
+The `Pipeline` can be triggered by an event or invoked from a `PipelineRun`.
-- Pipeline
+- PipelineResource &rarr; A `PipelineResource` defines locations for inputs ingested and outputs produced by the steps in `Tasks`.
-- PipelineResource
+- PersistentVolumeClaim &rarr; A `PersistentVolumeClaim` (a general Kubernetes concept, generally shortened to PVC) is a request for storage by a user.

 #### 4.1 PVCs
-Create a file (e.g. `resources.yml`), which defines a buildpacks pvc and a cache pvc:
+Create a file (e.g. `resources.yml`), which defines two PVCs, one which contains the source code, and the other to serve as a cache between builds:
 ```yaml
 ---
 apiVersion: v1